EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 {% include accordian.html title="Exercise" contents="Verify that this is the solution to Eq. \eqref{eq:QonLiouville}"%}

-This equation can be used to eliminate $$Q$$ from Eq. \eqref{PonLiouville} and obtain the [Nakajima-Zwanzig equation](https://en.wikipedia.org/wiki/Nakajima%E2%80%93Zwanzig_equation).
+This equation can be used to eliminate $$Q$$ from Eq. \eqref{eq:PonLiouville} and obtain the [Nakajima-Zwanzig equation](https://en.wikipedia.org/wiki/Nakajima%E2%80%93Zwanzig_equation).
 We can then make a series of simplifications and approximations to obtain a nice and compact expression for the reduced density matrix.
 These simplifications and approximations are

 1. $$P\mathcal{L}P = 0$$ as can be shown using the cyclic invariance of the trace
 2. Assume the initial density matrix is separable into a bath and system part $$\rho(0) = \rho_B\sigma(0)$$.
 This approximation is sometimes known as the Born Approximation.